gagneurlab/drop/docs/source/prepare.rst

 =====================  =========  ========================================================================================================================  ======

-Creating the Sample Annotation Table
+Creating the sample annotation table
 ------------------------------------

 For details on how to generate the sample annotation, please refer to the DROP manuscript.